Loading...

 How not to overpay and legally reduce your rate

-Recently, owners of Thai condominiums have begun to receive notifications in large numbers about the need to pay an annual tax.
-Many are faced with the fact that the calculation is made at the rate0.3%, although we expected a significantly lower amount.
-In this article we will look at what the size of tax payments depends on and how a home owner in Thailand can confirm the right to a preferential rate.
+Recently, Thai condominium owners have begun to receive notices in large numbers to pay annual taxes.
+Many are faced with the fact that the calculation is made at the rate 0.3%, although they expected a significantly smaller amount.
+In this article, we will look at what the size of tax payments depends on and how a homeowner in Thailand can confirm their right to a preferential rate.

 The difference between rates 0.02% and 0.3% - main criteria

-Thailand tax legislation provides for a progressive scale, but for most objects worth up to 50 million baht, two main figures are relevant.
+Thai tax legislation provides for a progressive scale, but for most properties worth up to 50 million baht, two main figures are relevant.

-Who is entitled to the minimum bid of 0.02%?
+Who is entitled to the minimum rate of 0.02%?

-It is applied only if two conditions are met:
+It applies only if two conditions are met:

 How to transfer tax from 0.3% to 0.02% if you do not rent out housing?

 If the tax service sent a receipt with the maximum coefficient, but you use the apartment only for yourself, this decision can be challenged.
-You will need to prove the fact of personal residence.
+You will need to prove your personal residence.

-• Valid visa and stamps in your passport confirming your stay in the country.
+• A valid visa and passport stamps confirming your stay in the country.

-• Certificate from the management company (Management Office) stating that the property was not rented out to third parties persons.
+• A certificate from the management company (Management Office) stating that the property was not rented out to third parties.

 • Photos of the interior confirming your personal presence.